grasshaussoftware/cryptographic-data-registration/README.md

 ## Features

-- Generates RSA public/private key pairs based on the current Ethereum block hash as a seed.
+- Generates RSA public/private key pairs based on the current Avalanche-C chain block hash as a seed.
 - Creates mnemonic phrases for user seed generation.
 - Converts mnemonic phrases and user data to QR tokens.
 - Ensures sensitive information is not retained by zeroing memory.